How do I compare quotes?

 5. Check whether there are any loyalty benefits, wellness programmes, or other extras

-We also give you Wealth Bonus, a free investment account that comes with every policy 🎉.
-So if you get Sanlam Indie early enough, you can expect a hefty portion of your premiums back when you turn 70.
+We also give you Sanlam Indie Wealth Bonus, a benefit that tracks the market like a real investment and which comes with every policy 🎉.
+So if you get Sanlam Indie early enough, and stick with us, you can expect a hefty portion of your premiums back when you turn 70.

 Curious to see what your cover would be with Sanlam Indie?
 Get a free quote in under 10 minutes with our spam-free, no-commitments, no-money-down online process.